Barry Switzer: University of Oklahoma

 In 1989, Oklahoma was placed on probation by the NCAA amidst several scandals involving Oklahoma players, including Charles Thompson's arrest for soliciting cocaine to undercover FBI agents.
 One of the players Switzer and his staff illegally paid money to was Hart Lee Dykes.
 OU booster, Bill Lambert, illegally paid between 100 and 150 OU football players.
 OU recruiting coordinator, Shirley Vaughan, illegally paid dozens of OU football players through a ticket scalping scheme.
+In his autobiography, Switzer said he paid $100 an hour to Joe Washington, OU's leading rusher during the 1974 and 1975 national championship seasons.
 OU 1985 national championship members Keith Jackson, Jamelle Holieway and Brian Bosworth all openly admitted to accepting illegal payments during their time at OU.
-[5][6] In 1989, after sixteen years as Oklahoma's head coach, Switzer chose to resign.
+In 1989, after sixteen years as Oklahoma's head coach, Switzer chose to resign.
+OU would have received the death penalty if they had committed just one more violation in any sport over the next five years.
 Switzer succeeded in getting the better of several famous contemporaries, including a 12–5 mark against Tom Osborne, 5–3 against Jimmy Johnson, 3–0 against Bobby Bowden, 3-0-1 against Darrell Royal and 1–0 against Joe Paterno, Bo Schembechler, and Woody Hayes.
 Along with Bennie Owen, Bud Wilkinson, and Bob Stoops, he is one of four coaches to win over 100 games at the University of Oklahoma.
 No other college football program has had more than three coaches accomplish such a feat.

 Switzer was known as an outstanding recruiter of high school talent, particularly in the neighboring state of Texas.
-His record against Texas in his sixteen seasons as Oklahoma's head coach is 9–5–2.
+His record against Texas in his sixteen seasons as Oklahoma's head coach is 9–5–2 (Switzer did this against three head coaches, as he went 3–0–1 against Darrell Royal, 4–5–1 against Fred Akers, and 2–0 against David McWilliams).
 The 1984 game between these two universities ended in a 15–15 tie by virtue of a field goal by Texas on the last play of the game.
-On the next to last play of the game, however, there had been an apparent interception of a Texas pass thrown into the end zone by Oklahoma's Keith Stansberry.
+On the next to last play of the game, however, there had been an apparent interception by Oklahoma's Keith Stansberry of a Texas pass thrown into the end zone.
 The pass was, however, ruled incomplete by a Southwest Conference official and the interception waved off.
 Bruce Finlayson, Supervisor of Officials for the 1984 game later admitted, as reported in the Daily Oklahoman newspaper the following Monday, October 15, 1984, that the officiating crew had made an error in not confirming Oklahoma's interception.
-The correct call would have preserved a 15–12 Oklahoma victory and changed Switzer's record against Texas to 10–5–1.
-Switzer has a 3–0–1 record against UT-Austin's Darrell Royal, a 4-5-1 record against UT-Austin's Fred Akers and a 2–0 mark against that university's David McWilliams.
+The correct call would have preserved a 15–12 Oklahoma victory and therefore would've meant a record of 10–5–1.